ralyodio/bmr/README.md

     :from <bm-address-partial>
     <subject-partial>

+#### Selecting messages in Inbox

 On tables, you can multi select ranges of items by holding the "shift" key, then checking another box a few rows down.
 You can also hold the "cmd" (mac), "ctrl" (win/linux) key and click the "select all" checkbox to invert the selection.

+#### Join a "chan" or DML in Bmr:

+ 1. click on `identities` tab
+ 2. `create deterministic address` with channel name (ie: password) as the `passphrase`
+ 3. `subscribe` to this address (copy from bottom of `identities` page) giving it a label (usually the passphrase).

+The API doesn't support joining a channel yet.
+Its on my todo list to write a function that will do the above steps for you.

+#### Context menus in messages

+Right click on any message body to get more choices:

+* quote selected text in reply
+* search Google for selected text
+* translate selected text using Google translate

+#### Settings

+On the settings page you can defined a optional proxy service to pass links through that appear in the message body next to links `[proxy]`.

+You can also choose an audio file to play when a message arrives in your Inbox.

+### More info and support channel

 Join the "Bmr" channel:

     Passphrase: Bmr
     Address: BM-2cXEHofo7LieKNGNmAPypDUej9BRQvuFYS

-On the settings page you can defined a optional proxy service to pass links through that appear in the message body.

 ### Securely using the Bitmessage API remotely